 (Pew Research Center, DegreeQuery)

 The class that graduated in 2019 with a bachelor’s degree is expected to earn a median salary of up to $84,580, significantly higher than the average starting salary.
-Millennials with a high school diploma, on the other hand, can expect to earn 62% of what the average college graduate makes in a year.
+On the other hand, millennials with a high school diploma can expect to earn 62% of what the average college graduate makes in a year.

 2. 72% of millennials aged 25-32 say their degree has already paid off.